ncatlab/nlab-content/pages/1/2/9/7/17921/content.md

 In this sense, a $G$-crossed braided fusion category can be seen as some kind of categorification of a crossed module $(G, H, \delta\colon H \to G, \alpha\colon G \to Aut(H))$, where the group $H$ is lifted to a fusion category, but $G$ is still a (finite) group.
 The boundary morphism $\delta$ is replaced by a $G$-grading, and the Peiffer rule ($G$-graded commutativity) is categorified to a _crossed braiding_ on $\mathcal{C}$.

-$G$-crossed braided fusion category should also be related to monoidal bicategories.
+$G$-crossed braided fusion categories can also be turned into monoidal bicategories.

 ## Name